Introduction: The Hidden Cost of Staying Put

 - Multi-year modernization timeline

-How it works:
+How it works (modern approach):

-- New features use new database
+- New features use the new database

 - Existing features migrate incrementally